cibinmathew/sublime-alter-text/README.md

 # alter-text

 Quickly alter text in Sublime Text.
-- `replace_text_with`:  Replace selected text with equivalent spaces
+- `replace_text_with`:  Replace selected text with equivalent number of spaces
 - todo

 ## How to Use